 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Choco-Story New York
+Choco-Story New York (now closed)

 A self-guided tour through this 5,000 sq. foot museum will teach you all about chocolate from tree to bar with original artifacts, tasting stations, a bon-bon making demonstration, Mayan hot chocolate freshly ground by hand, and a kid’s corner.
 We even got to meet Jacques Torres!